IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/35-connecting-parts-15.png)

 Next, click 'select a file to import' (1) and browse to the `frontend` folder of the `hlfabric-lab-code` repo.
-Select the file `create-project-pledge.json` and make sure 'new flow' (2) is selected.
+Select the file `create-project-pledge.json` and click 'Open'.
+Next, make sure 'new flow' (2) is selected.
 This will import the flow as a new flow in a separate tab.
 Finally, click Import (3) to complete the import.

 ![](./images/36-connecting-parts-16.png)